matschie1/MQTTDevice/README.md

 - Arduino IDE 1.8.9
 - ESP8266 by ESP8266 Community version 2.5.2
-- download lib folder
+- download lib folder from repository

+-- EventManager

+-- ESP8266HTTPUpdateServer

 - modify MQTTDevice.ino as you prefer:

 -- set useDisplay true or false

--- VSCode: change the path #include "C:/Arduino/git/MQTTDevice/icons.h".
+-- VSCode: change path as your need #include "C:/Arduino/git/MQTTDevice/icons.h".

 -- Arduino IDE: simply use #include "icons.h".

-- download and install the following libs:
+- download and install the following libs in your Arduino IDE:

 NTPClient by Fabrice Weinberg Version 3.1.0